Living On Mars: Colonists Will Need To Be Creative, ‘MacGuyver’ Types

 Both Metzger and Jernigan were part of a panel that spoke at the New Space Age Conference held at the Massachusetts Institute of Technology’s Sloan School on March 11.
 Also speaking on the topic “Sustainable Expansion: Reaching Mars and Beyond” was Jeffrey Hoffman, former NASA astronaut and director of MIT’s Man Vehicle lab, and Keegan Kirkpatrick, founder and team lead of RedWorks, a private company that has designed a Martian habitat that can be built with a 3-D printer.

-All panelists were in consensus with regard to maintaining a Mars colony in that it would have to be self-sustaining and self-reliant.
+All panelists were in consensus about maintaining a Mars colony in that it would have to be self-sustaining and self-reliant.
 Relying on being resupplied would be a dangerous gamble.

 “Mars has to operate independently from Earth,” Kirkpatrick said, comparing a nascent Mars colony with Virginia colonists of the early 1600s.
 He noted that if colonists had transported their already built houses from Britain to America, then awaited supplies from the home country to effect repairs, the United States would have never expanded beyond outposts along the Atlantic coastline.